 There are shady companies that use cheap steel with high tensile strength but low yield strength.
 This lets them juice up the tensile strength spec while selling the bar at a low price.
 Don’t fall for this trick.

-As long as you’re buying from a trustworthy brand, it’s reasonable to consider a higher tensile to be a proxy for a higher yield strength.
+As long as you’re buying from a trustworthy brand, it’s reasonable to consider a higher tensile to be a proxy for higher yield strength.

 Understanding this caveat on tensile strength, let’s analyze the tensile strength ratings commonly seen in today’s barbell market.
-Then, I’ll talk about about how the Vulcan Absolute Power Bar compares.
+Then, I’ll talk about how the Vulcan Absolute Power Bar compares.